-During each of the 2004-07 taxable years, Altera (a computer chip manufacturer incorporated in Delaware) granted stock-based compensation to certain of its U.S. employees who performed research and development activities subject to a cost-sharing agreement with Altera's Cayman Islands subsidiary.
+During each of the 2004-2007 taxable years, Altera (a computer chip manufacturer incorporated in Delaware) granted stock-based compensation to certain of its U.S. employees who performed research and development activities subject to a cost-sharing agreement with Altera's Cayman Islands subsidiary.
 Costs related to stock-based compensation were borne entirely by Altera's U.S. entity and were not shared by the Cayman Islands subsidiary.
 With all stock-based compensation costs allocated to Altera in the U.S., Altera could deduct such costs in order to decrease the amount of income subject to U.S. corporate income tax at the then-applicable rate of 35%.12

 The IRS issued notices of deficiency to Altera, allocating income from the Cayman Islands subsidiary to Altera pursuant to Section 482.
 Altera and the IRS filed cross-motions for partial summary judgment on the issue of whether the SBC Rule is arbitrary and capricious and therefore invalid.
-In 2015, the Tax Court held that the SBC Rule was invalid under the APA because Treasury had engaged in arbitrary and capricious rulemaking, as Treasury's actions were not grounded in fact and expert opinions and Treasury failed to respond to public comments that unrelated parties do not and would not share stock-based compensation costs.13 The Tax Court opinion was reviewed and agreed by fourteen Tax Court judges.
-The IRS appealed the Tax Court decision to the Ninth Circuit.
+In 2015, the Tax Court held that the SBC Rule was invalid under the APA because Treasury had engaged in arbitrary and capricious rulemaking, as Treasury's actions were not grounded in fact and expert opinions and Treasury failed to respond to public comments that unrelated parties do not and would not share stock-based compensation costs.
+The Tax Court Decision was reviewed and agreed by 14 Tax Court judges.
+The IRS appealed the Tax Court Decision to the Ninth Circuit.

-While the IRS's appeal was pending, companies acted in reliance on the Tax Court's decision in Altera to not share stock-based compensation costs in QCSAs.
-In public filings, dozens of companies referred to positions taken in connection with the Tax Court's Altera decision, with billions of dollars in aggregate recorded in tax benefits.
+While the IRS' appeal was pending, companies acted in reliance on the Tax Court Decision not to share stock-based compensation costs in QCSAs.
+In public filings, dozens of companies referred to positions taken in connection with the Tax Court Decision, with billions of dollars in aggregate recorded in tax benefits.